 Mr. Woody currently serves as Chairman of the Audit Committee for the City of Atlanta.
 He is also a director and the Chairman of the Audit Committee of the Metropolitan Atlanta Chapter of the American Red Cross.
-Mr. Woody is a member of the Board of Directors for the Metropolitan Atlanta Chapter of the American Heart Association.
-He is also a director of Coast Dental Services, Inc. and American Home Patient, Inc., which are both public companies.
-Mr. Woody previously served a three-year term as Chairman of the Board of Trustees for the Georgia Center for the Visually Impaired.
+Mr. Woody is a member of the Board of Directors of the Metropolitan Atlanta Chapter of the American Heart Association.
+He is also a director of Coast Dental Services, Inc. and American HomePatient, Inc., which are both public companies.
+In addition he is trustee and chairman of the Finance Committee for the Georgia State University Foundation.
+Mr. Woody previously served a three-year term as Chairman of the Board of Trustees of the Georgia Center for the Visually Impaired.

 Mr. Woody received a Bachelor of Science degree from Middle Tennessee State University and a Masters of Business Administration degree from Georgia State University.
-He is a Certified Public Accountant in the states of Georgia and North Carolina.
+He is a Certified Public Accountant in Georgia and North Carolina.